About Skin Cancer

-- 1 in 5 American will develop skin cancer by age 70
+- 1 in 5 American will develop skin cancer by age 70.

-- 9500 people in the US are diagnosed DAILY with skin cancer, and more than 2 patients an hour die of skin cancer
+- 9,500 people in the U.S. are diagnosed DAILY with skin cancer, and more than 2 patients an hour die of skin cancer.

 - Indoor tanning devices can emit UV radiation in amounts 10 to 15 times higher than the sun at its peak intensity.

-Types of skin cancer
+Types of Skin Cancers

 Skin cancers are broadly categorized into nonmelanoma type skin cancers and melanoma type skin cancers.
 Nonmelanoma type skin cancers are far more common than melanoma type skin cancers.
 Nonmelanoma skin cancers also have an overall higher cure rate than melanoma type skin cancers.

 Nonmelanoma skin cancers are further subdivided into basal cell carcinoma and squamous cell carcinomas.
 Both of these types of cancers are tumors of cells that “make up” skin.
 Basal cell carcinomas are the most common type of skin cancer with squamous cells being the second most common type of skin cancer.
 Both of these cancers have an extremely high cure rate if treated early, and appropriately.
-Cure rates for these types of cancers can exceed 98-99%!
+Cure rates for these types of cancers can exceed 98-99%.

 Melanoma skin cancers are tumors of the melanocytes or cells that produce melanin, the pigment of the skin.
 Melanomas are one of the most aggressive types of cancers.
 Melanomas frequently metastasize (spread distantly) from the original site of the tumor.
 Melanomas frequently spread using blood vessels to surrounding organs, but also to the lungs, brain, liver, kidneys, and parotid glands.
 This type of spreading pattern is called hematogenous spread.
 Hematogenous spread and early metastasis makes curing melanoma very difficult, but early detection and early treatment of melanomas can result in cure rates greater than 90%.

 “Across all stages of melanoma, the average five-year survival rate in the U.S. is 92 percent.
 The estimated five-year survival rate for patients whose melanoma is detected early is about 99 percent.
 The survival rate falls to 65 percent when the disease reaches the lymph nodes and 25 percent when the disease metastasizes to distant organs.”

 How to Diagnose Skin Cancer

 Skin cancers are diagnosed via a biopsy.
 A biopsy is the removal of a small portion of skin, which is then sent to a lab to be reviewed under the microscope.
 The biopsy procedure is a simple procedure that takes about 5 minutes.
 It is normally done in the office under local anesthesia.

 There are two types of biopsies: shave biopsies and punch biopsies.
 Shave biopsies involve removing a small piece of skin along the surface of the skin.
 This type of biopsy is frequently used for presumed squamous cell and basal cell carcinomas.
 Punch biopsies involve the use of a small instrument to remove a “core” of skin.
 This type of biopsy is usually reserved for presumed melanomas, because the depth of a melanoma is important for prognostic information.

-When should I get a biopsy?
+When Should I Get a Biopsy?

-Things to look out for and definitely get biopsied.
+Things to look out for and definitely get biopsied:

-A pimple appearing mass that never heals
+- A pimple appearing mass that never heals

-Skin lesions that chronically bleed
+- Skin lesions that chronically bleed

-Scaly lesions that bleed or never heal
+- Scaly lesions that bleed or never heal

-Areas of the skin bigger than the size of a pencil eraser that are dark, with irregular borders, are asymmetrical, and have color irregularity
+- Areas of the skin bigger than the size of a pencil eraser that are dark, with irregular borders, are asymmetrical, and have color irregularity

-Any lesion mass with rapid growth
+- Any lesion mass with rapid growth

 It is important to look over the entire body including the scalp, and areas such as the feet, and hands.
 If you have any of the above, or are just concerned, reach out to us for a skin cancer consultation.

 The gold standard for squamous cell and basal cell carcinomas is a type of surgery called Moh’s Micrographic surgery.
 Moh’s surgery involves removing the cancer layer by layer, until no cancer remains.
 The analysis of the resected layers is done in real-time at the time of surgery.
 Dr. Athré does not perform the Moh’s surgery, but will refer you to several excellent Moh’s surgeons in the Houston area.
 Melanomas are usually treated with wide excision, but adjunctive therapies might be needed.